Widen/buildkite-gradle-plugin/README.md

 }
 ```

 Check out the [releases] page for a list of versions and the changelog for each.
-Now you are ready to start defining Buildkite pipelines using Groovy inside your `build.gradle`.
+Now you are ready to start defining Buildkite pipelines using Groovy inside your `build.gradle`!

 ## Configuration